algolia/docsearch-scraper/README.md

 # DocSearch scraper

-This repository holds the code of the DocSearch crawler used to power the hosted version of DocSearch.
+This repository holds the code of the DocSearch scraper used to power the hosted version of DocSearch.

 If you're looking for a way to add DocSearch to your site, the easiest solution is to [apply to DocSearch][1].
-To run the crawler yourself, you're at the right place.
+To run the scraper yourself, you're at the right place.

 ## Installation and Usage